MMountains/georaster/README.md

 # GeoRaster - easy use of geographic rasters in Python #

+**DEPRECATION NOTICE:** As of 19 February 2021, this repository is marked deprecated and read-only.
+No further maintenance will be undertaken.
+Our efforts are now focused on https://www.github.com/GlacioHack/GeoUtils , which incorporates a lot of the functionality of GeoRaster but is built on top of rasterio rather than GDAL.
+Check it out!

+---

 This package makes it easy to load, query and save geographic raster datasets in the Python programming language.
 The package uses Geospatial Data Abstraction Library (GDAL, http://www.gdal.org/) bindings, and so in a single command can import any geo-referenced dataset that is understood by GDAL (http://www.gdal.org/formats_list.html), complete with all geo-referencing information and various helper functions.

 GeoRaster is compatible with Python 2.4-3.x.